Dr Iona McCleery

 Amy Devenney (2012- ): 'Miracles and Medicine in the Norman kingdom of Sicily' (part-time, co-supervised with Graham Loud, School of History, and Paul Oldfield, University of Manchester).

 Sunny Harrison (2014- ): 'Jordanus Ruffus and the Late-Medieval Hippiatric Tradition: Animal Care Practitioners and the Horse (co-supervised with William Flynn, Institute for Medieval Studies).

 Rose Sawyer (2014- ): 'Medieval Child Substitution (Changelings)' (co-supervised with Alaric Hall, School of English).

 Alice Toso (2014- ) 'Food and Faith in Medieval Portugal' (co-supervised with Michelle Alexander, Dept of Archaeology, University of York).

-Anna Valent (2014- ): 'Cultural Encounters from the Ambassador's Court to the English Kitchen: Anglo-Iberian Networks and the Exchange of Medical and Culinary Knowledge' (co-supervised with Helen Smith, Dept of English and Related Languages, University of York).
+Anna Valent (2014- ): 'Early-modern Anglo-Iberian Food and Recipes: Transmission, Resistance, Identity' (co-supervised with Helen Smith, Dept of English and Related Languages, University of York).

 Rachael Gillibrand (2015- ): 'Medieval Disability Aids' (co-supervised with Eva Frojmovic, School of Fine Art, History of Art and Cultural Studies).